mikepea/go-jira-ui/README.md

 * Label view of a given query, to see categorisations easily
 * Sorting of queries; supply your own custom sorts
 * View tickets from the query
-* Edit/Comment on tickets from both list and detail view
 * Drill into sub/blocker/related/mentioned tickets in details view
 * Show open tickets in an Epic.
 * Basic compatibility with [go-jira](https://github.com/Netflix-Skunkworks/go-jira) commandline and options loading
+* Label adding/removing
+* Comment, watch, assign and take implemented via :-mode commands

-At present, edit and comment will exit after the update.
+At present, edit will exit after the update.
 This is a workaround to an implementation issue, being tracked in [#8](https://github.com/mikepea/go-jira-ui/issues/8)

 ### Usage